-Psoriatic arthritis is treated with medications which suppress the immune system, called disease-modifying antirheumatic drugs (DMARDS), as well as over-the-counter medications, such as ibuprofen, to reduce pain and swelling.
+Psoriatic arthritis is treated with medications which suppress the immune system, called disease-modifying antirheumatic drugs (DMARDS).
+Over-the-counter medications, such as ibuprofen, can reduce pain and swelling.
 Ideally, one medication should be taken to treat both psoriasis and psoriatic arthritis when both conditions are present together.

 People with other types of arthritis, such as rheumatoid arthritis or osteoarthritis, may also have psoriasis without the two conditions being linked.

-Typically, reactive arthritis is triggered by chlamydia, but can also be triggered by other infections, such as food poisoning.
+Typically, ReA is triggered by chlamydia, but can also be brought on by other infections, such as food poisoning.